pymo/ppk_bluetooth/README.md

 - The red LED blinks when the battery is below 60%.
 It double-blinks when the battery is below 40%, and triple-blinks when the battery is below 20%.
 - Due to the way the switch is installed, the adapter can only be charged when it is plugged onto the keyboard.
 - It can only connect to one device at a time.
 It auto connects to the last device it is paired to (if that device is in range).
 You can manually disconnect it in the last connected device's operating system, then you can connect it to another device.
-- Long press the "Pair" key for 0.5s clears all the remembered device, then you can press "Reset" button to start the pairing again.
+- Long press the "Pair" key for 0.5s clears all the remembered devices, then you can press the "Reset" button to start the pairing again.
-- On some devices (my debian laptop and Oneplus 5T, for example), the key press have around 0.5s delay, which makes this unusable.
+- On some devices (my Thinkpad laptop with Debian,  and Oneplus 5T, for example), the key presses have around 0.5s delay, which makes this unusable.
 I'm still investigating why.
 - The stand on the PPK itself can be used to support a phone.
 My phone is heavy (an iPhone 12 Pro Max) but it seems to support it OK.

 ![Bluetooth Palm Portable Keyboard's stand supporting an iPhone](/images/ppk_demo_iphone.jpg "Bluetooth Palm Portable Keyboard working with a phone")